Chicken Soup for the Soul Entertainment: History

 In 2008, the founders of Chicken Soup for the Soul, Jack Canfield and Mark Victor Hansen, sold the company to a group led by William J. Rouhana and Robert D. Jacobs.

 In 2013, the company announced plans to produce a television series and a film with Alcon Entertainment.
 Chicken Soup for the Soul produced television programming with other partners, including PBS.
 In 2016, Chicken Soup for the Soul acquired a majority stake in the website A Plus.

 Chicken Soup for the Soul Entertainment went public in 2017.
 In November 2017, it acquired Screen Media Ventures, LLC, an independent television and film distribution company, which included Popcornflix, an ad-based online video service.

 On March 28, 2019, Sony Pictures Television announced that it would sell a majority stake of Sony Crackle to Chicken Soup for the Soul Entertainment, after which the service would revert to the "Crackle" name.

 On November 5, 2019, it was announced that the Chicken Soup for the Soul Entertainment division would purchase foreign sales company Foresight Unlimited for the new Screen Media division.

 On December 15, 2020, Sony traded its remaining shares in Crackle for a yet to be disclosed preferential stake in Chicken Soup for the Soul Entertainment, giving them full control of the ad-supported streaming service.
-As of 2020, the Chicken Soup for the Soul series included more than 250 titles.

 In April 2021, Chicken Soup for the Soul acquired the film and television catalogue of Sonar Entertainment.
 In return, Sonar will hold a 5 percent stake in a new AVOD network featuring its library.
 Through the acquisition, Chicken Soup now currently owns the North American rights to a majority of the Laurel & Hardy films and shorts, and most of the Our Gang library, as well as the holdings of the former RHI/Hallmark/Cabin Fever/Sonar outputs, and a majority of the Hal Roach library, all via their Halcyon Studios division.

 On March 2, 2022, Chicken Soup for the Soul Entertainment announced its acquisition of specialty film distributor, 1091 Pictures, for $15.55 million, in a mix of cash ($8 million) and stock (newly issued Series A preferred stock and Class A common stock).
 The deal included an estimated 4,000 movies and TV series from the 1091 catalog, as well as its portfolio of free, ad-supported networks and channels.

 On May 11, 2022, Chicken Soup for the Soul Entertainment announced its intention to acquire Redbox for $357 million ($36 million in stock and $321 million in assumed debt).
 The acquisition closed on August 11, 2022.